 5. Better mood

 Mood can be affected as a result of eating less processed food, considering the body doesn't get the required nutrition only leading to an imbalance.
 Providing body with adequate nutrition for proper functioning make us feel happier as a result.

-Mood can be affected as a result of eating less processed food
+Mood can be affected as a result of eating less processed food6.
+Better sleep

 Sugary food, high in trans-fats not only leads to weight gain but also a disrupted sleep.
 The added sugar in many product increases the blood sugar making it difficult to have a sound sleep.
 Reducing junk food will lead to a more restful sleep and fresher you the next day!